VictorSyntez/governance/docs/gf_info/membership.md

     * **Entitlements**:
         1. Ability to use ledger for decentralized identity interactions.

-2. Contributors to the Technical Project: Contributions to the Technical Project are made pursuant to the terms of the Technical Charter for the Technical Project.
+2. Contributors to the Wallet Project: Contributions to the Wallet Project are made pursuant to the terms of the Technical Charter for the Wallet Project.